saurabhm02/React-Notes/README.md

 ## ❓ what it is

-> This repository serves as a comprehensive collection of JavaScript notes covering a wide range of topics, concepts, and code examples.
+> This repository serves as a comprehensive collection of React notes covering a wide range of topics, concepts, and code examples.

 ## 📚 [_Chapter 01 - Inception_](./Chapter01-Inception/) starting of React, from very Basic.